marick/mockery_extras/stubbing_complex_structures.md

 ### Getters with arguments

+*This is skippable until you want to adapt the example to your own code.*

 The history has to be handled a bit differently.
 Recall that it's a keyword list without hardcoded keys.
 (Different variants will have different steps.)
 So its getter must take an argument: